Photovoltaic system: Impact on electricity network

-Implication onto electricity bill management and energy investment
+Implications for electricity bill management and energy investment

 Customers have different specific situations, e.g. different comfort/convenience needs, different electricity tariffs, or different usage patterns.
 An electricity tariff may have a few elements, such as daily access and metering charge, energy charge (based on kWh, MWh) or peak demand charge (e.g. a price for the highest 30min energy consumption in a month).
 PV is a promising option for reducing energy charge when electricity price is reasonably high and continuously increasing, such as in Australia and Germany.
 However, for sites with peak demand charge in place, PV may be less attractive if peak demands mostly occur in the late afternoon to early evening, for example residential communities.
 Overall, energy investment is largely an economic decision and investment decisions are based on systematical evaluation of options in operational improvement, energy efficiency, onsite generation and energy storage.